 The converse statement also follows by applying the Cauchy-Riemann equations to the series termwise.
 We leave that as an exercise.
 First, one must show that the term-by-term derivative series also converges uniformly absolutely on compact subsets.
-Then one applies the theorem from real analysis about derivatives of limits: If a sequence of functions and its derivatives converges uniformly, then the derivatives converge to the derivative of the limit.
+Then one applies the theorem from real analysis about derivatives of limits: If a sequence of functions and the sequences of its derivatives converge uniformly, then the derivatives converge to the derivative of the limit.

 Exercise 1.2.1: Prove the claim above that if a power series converges uniformly absolutely on compact subsets of a polydisc Δ , then the term-by-term derivative converges.
-Do the proof without using the analogous result for single variable series.
+Do the proof without using the analogous result for single-variable series.

 A third way to prove the converse statement of the theorem is to note that partial sums are holomorphic and write them using the Cauchy formula.
 Uniform convergence shows that the limit also satisfies the Cauchy formula, and differentiating under the integral obtains the result.
-Exercise 1.2.2: Follow the logic above to prove the converse of the theorem.
-Do the proof without using the analogous result for single variable series.
-Hint: Let $\Delta'' \subset \Delta' \subset \Delta$ be two polydiscs with the same center a such that $\overline{\Delta''} \subset \Delta'$ and $\overline{\Delta'} \subset \Delta$.
+Exercise 1.2.2: Follow the logic above to prove the converse of the theorem without using the analogous result for single-variable series.
+Hint: Let $\Delta'' \subset \Delta' \subset \Delta$ be polydiscs with the same center a such that $\overline{\Delta''} \subset \Delta'$ and $\overline{\Delta'} \subset \Delta$.
 Apply Cauchy formula on Δ' for $z \in \overline{\Delta''}$.
-Next we organize some immediate consequences of the theorem and the calculation in the proof.